SofiaBargues/password-strength-checker/README.md

 Password's length should be between 6 and 32 characters.
 Strength of the password is a combination of its length and the type of characters in the password.
 The max strength possible is 10.
+The length of the password adds 1 point for every 3 characters, with a maximum of 6 points.
 If the password has at least one uppercase letter then strength increases by 1.
 If the password has at least one lowercase letter then strength increases by 1.
 If the password has at least one digit then strength increases by 1.